What are Philippine Offshore Gaming Operators (POGO)?

 In 2022, the Philippine Offshore Gaming Operators industry faced a major decline with an accumulated revenue total of PHP 1.67 billion or US$32 million.

 As of May 2022, there are 34 licensed Philippine offshore gaming operators in the Philippine economy.

 Tax treatment of Philippine Offshore Gaming Operators

 The Republic Act No. 11590 provides regulations in taxing rules for Philippine offshore gaming operators for their gambling operations.

-The offshore gaming licenses are subject to tax at 5% of their entire gross gaming revenues or receipts from online gaming gambling.
+The offshore gaming licenses are subject to higher taxes at 5% of their entire gross gaming revenues or receipts from online gaming gambling.
 Non-gaming revenues are subject to a 25% income tax every taxable year.

 On the other hand, sales and services provided to offshore gaming companies are at 0% value-added tax.

 Moreover, all alien individuals, regardless of residency, are employed and designated in the Philippines by a certain offshore gaming licensee, or its service provider shall be subject to pay 25% of their gross income or tax equivalent to P12,500.